 Call of Duty: Warzone has been out for months.
 But the server connection issue is still a headache for many players.
+Recently for users on Warzone: Pacific, they receive an error that says CONNECTION FAILED Unable to access online services.
 To reduce the hassle and help you fix the issue, we’ve gathered some fixes.

 But before diving into troubleshooting, it’s recommended you try signing out and signing in again.
-If you’re still stucking on the Connecting to Online Services screen, try these fixes:
+If you still can’t connect to the server, try these fixes:

 - Delete temporary files